Faculty Health & Safety Policy

 2.10.1 Visitors to the Faculty building do not all have to sign in at reception (as there is no full-time receptionist), and the Faculty will not be able to offer them any health and safety training as such.
-This will be the case for non-Faculty teachers and students using the University teaching rooms booked centrally, or for anyone using the University Computer service workstation in the basement.
+This will be the case for non-Faculty teachers and students using the University teaching rooms booked centrally.
 However, information notices warning of what to do in the event of a fire will be found in all rooms of the Faculty.

 2.10.2 Special arrangements are in place for the following groups of visitors:

-(a) Personal Emergency Evacuation Plans should be drawn up by the Health and Safety Officer for any visitor with a disability.
+(a) Personal Emergency Evacuation Plans should be drawn up by the Health and Safety Officer for any visitor with a disability, if requested.
 A notice to that effect is displayed in Reception.